jeff4/bionotes.github.io/index.md

 * Glycogen
 * Cellulose
 * Chemically modified carbs which have undergone redox reactions and/or had functional groups like phosphate, amino, or N-acteyl gropus added.
 Cartilage and chitin.
+* Also refer to carbohydrate panels in Alberts 5th, p.
+112-113.

 ### Lipids and phospholipids - p.
 56
+* see lipid panels on Alberts 5th Ed, 114-115.

 ## Chapter 4: Macromolecules II - Nucleic Acids (p.
 62-76)
 *